Last Updated On:

 1. Identify Who Your Real Competitors Are

 First things first.
-You need to identify your competitors in the industry, both direct and indirect ones.
+To design your content marketing strategy, you need to identify your competitors in the industry, both direct and indirect ones.

 Businesses that sell or market the same products as you do are your direct competitors.